 To sell products through Facebook or Instagram, you need to set up a store.
-If you are unable to create a shop on your Facebook Page (e.g. because you are outside the U.S.), you want to manage multiple catalogs, or you want to give an agency an access to your catalog, a top option is Business Manager through Facebook.
+If you are unable to create a shop on your Facebook Page (e.g. Facebook does not offer a Shop option in your country), you want to manage multiple catalogs, or you want to give an agency an access to your catalog, a top option is Business Manager through Facebook.
 Business Manager is a free and easy-to-use tool to help users manage all their ad accounts and Pages in a single place.
 Through the Business Manager you can create catalogs for Facebook (and Instagram).

 The catalog you’ll create in Business Manager is a container to hold inventory.
 You need a catalog to show a number of products in a collection ad or tag products in Instagram.
 If you want to run ads for your catalog, you’ll need a Facebook ad account and a Facebook Page.
 Otherwise, just a Business Manager account is sufficient.

 Step 1: Create a Business Manager Account